For a youngster, hiking the Fossil Creek Trail can be a bit intimidating - and it should be. The trails includes a 1,200 foot elevation change.

 He wasn’t alone.
 A few of the other Rim Country Middle School’s (RCMS) Outdoor Adventure Club (OAC) members had never hiked the Fossil Springs Trail before either.

-Yet the five girls and three boys boldly stood in the parking lot at the top of the trail on a glorious April morning, waiting for instructions from Scott Davidson, the teacher who runs the club.
+Yet the five girls and three boys boldly stood in the parking lot at the top of the trail on a glorious April morning, waiting for instructions from Davidson.

 “Make sure all of you have enough water,” said Davidson.
 “Put on some sunscreen.
 We’ll go down to the springs, and then take a further hike to the dam.
 It’s a long day, so be prepared.”